ss43/WWPG_2021/manuals/exercise_bacterial/Task2_georeferencing.md

 To achieve this, you will be provided with the following files in the Task folder:
 * A metadata table (metadata.xls) which contains information on the isolates including the date and address of collection.
 * Sequence data.
 You will only have fastq files for 3 isolates so you can practice mapping to a reference to extract SNP data.
 These are in the ‘sequence data’ folder.
-* An ariba_reports folder that contains a summary the resistance reports from ARIBA to save time.
+* An ariba_reports folder that contains a summary of the resistance reports from ARIBA to save time.
 You are encouraged to run the ARIBA analysis on the samples allocated to your group.
-* _S._ Typhimurium fasta and embl files, which you will use as a reverence.
+* _S._ Typhimurium fasta and embl files, which you will use as a reference.

 * A pseudogenomes folder that contains an .fa file.

 * And a PDF of the literature reference cited on page 2.

 ----
-## Other infromation
+## Other information

 ### Your isolate names

 The isolate names you can see in the subfolders of your group folder.
 There are two files for every isolate  `_1.fastq.gz` and `_2.fastq.gz.` These represent the forward and reverse reads of paired end sequencing for that isolate.

 When you work with your own sequencing data after the course, other naming conventions will be used.
-As in the example above, it is likely this formats will include helpful pieces of information, so find out what your own sequencing data names mean when the time comes!
+As in the example above, it is likely these formats will include helpful pieces of information, so find out what your own sequencing data names mean when the time comes!

 ### How to use this module
 As in some previous modules, you will be provided with many of the commands you will need to perform the analysis.

-We have provided you with a guide time for each task so that you will have plenty of time to ds your findings with the group.
+We have provided you with a guide time for each task so that you will have plenty of time to discuss your findings with the group.
 We strongly suggest you keep to these times.

 ### Mini group discussion
 Once you have completed all the tasks you will need to compile your findings.
 We suggest you make summarise these in PowerPoint or Word with one slide per task.
 You can then reflect on your findings and draw conclusions about the data using all that you have learnt during the week.
 Examples of some of the exciting key images you might produce are below, but don’t be limited by these ideas - please be as creative as you like!